RFABC Awards

 This award is presented to the Zone that demonstrates outstanding effectiveness and engagement, setting an example of active involvement within the RFABC.

-(accepting on behalf of the Lower Mainland Zone, Zone Director, Keith Holloway)
+(accepting on behalf of the Island Zone, Zone Representative, Heath Mahoney)

 Recipients